14. New Scanning¶

 a new scanning scan it must be explicitly registered with the service

-(except when used via malcolm, in which case it is the MalcolmDevice
+(except when used via malcolm, in which case it is the MalcolmDevice must be

 explicitly registered with the service).

-defines the method getDeviceInformation(String)
+The IRunnableDeviceService defines the method getDeviceInformation(String)

 which can be used to get device information for a particular detector as a

-object.
-The method getDeviceInformation()
+DeviceInformation object.
+The method getDeviceInformation() returns

-a collection of the DeviceInformation
+a collection of the DeviceInformation objects for all registered devices.

-has methods to get the value the name, level, label,
+A DeviceInformation has methods to get the value the name, level, label,

 description, icon, as well as properties such as the state that are